Why Ashford Castle is an Ireland Must

-Ireland is a country full of castles, green hills, and cute country pubs ~ you’ll see plenty of all these things during any Ireland trip.
-But as far as castles go, Ashford Castle is hands-down one of my favorite castles anywhere.
+Ireland is a country full of castles, green hills, & cute country pubs ~ you’ll see plenty of all these things during any Ireland trip.
+But as far as grand castles go, Ashford Castle is hands-down one of my favorite anywhere.
 It’s 100% magical.
-Whatever your childhood dreams of castles were like, chances are, Ashford Castle will satisfy them and then some.
+Whatever your childhood dreams of climbing towers & turrets were like, chances are: Ashford will satisfy them.
+In this post, I’ll explain with words & photos why Ashford Castle is an Ireland must…

 Ashford Castle Map